Citrulline Malate For Pump AND Performance

 Enhanced nutrient and blood delivery to working muscles increases endurance by offsetting premature fatigue (both physically and mentally) during exercise.
 On top of that, increased vasodilation leads to some seriously epic pumps during your workout.

 Citrulline malate also enhances energy production via increased ATP synthesis.
-It also boosts phosphocreatine (CP) recovery after exercise, too.
+It also boosts phosphocreatine (CP) recovery after exercise, too–that’s why we call it the Citrulline malate pump!
 In case you weren’t aware, ATP is a cell’s primary fuel source that provides the power to do work.
-Basically, the quicker you replenish ATP stores, the quicker your strength and power returns.
+Basically, the quicker you replenish ATP stores, the quicker your strength and power return.
 The end result is less fatigue and greater work capacity, setting you up for incredible gains.

 Increased Endurance and Performance